baracil/jplugman/README.md

 * **Plugin** : this is the main interface for all plugins.
 The plugins are loaded in their own [ModuleLayer](https://docs.oracle.com/en/java/javase/15/docs/api/java.base/java/lang/ModuleLayer.html)
 * **Application** : The main application to which the plugins will be plugged to
 * **PluginManager** : Used to load and unload plugins.
 It takes care of dependencies between plugins as well as compatibility with the application
-* **Version** : semantic versioning used to determine the compatibility of a plugin with the application and other plugins (compatibility is only based on the major value of a version)

 ## How to use